top of page

 • Flights to/from South Africa

-• Visa for South Africa (free to many nationalities)
+• Visa for South Africa (free for many nationalities)

-• Any ‘extra activities’ or alcoholic beverages (we suggest budgeting £500 for the 3 week course)
+• Any extra activities or alcoholic beverages (we recommend budgeting £500 for the 3-week course)

 If the dates available for this project don't work for you and you want a wildlife vet project in Africa, check out our SOS Wildlife for vet or nurse students, or Vet Visions if you are a pre-vet student or yet to begin your studies.